 I sat in a comfy chair, turned off the phone and followed the instructions

-A firm believer in books being the best teachers (a fallacy I’ve thankfully left behind) I dutifully headed off to Waterstones on Piccadilly and picked up a bulky book/cassette combo, called – descriptively – “How to Meditate”.
-The rather anondyne East Coast voice on the tape assured me that the methodology used by Dr. Patricia Carrington MD was entirely non-religious and clinically proven to relieve stress and lower ones blood pressure.
+A firm believer in books being the best teachers (a fallacy I’ve thankfully left behind) I dutifully headed off to Waterstones on Piccadilly and picked up a bulky book/cassette combo.
+Called – descriptively – “How to Meditate”.
+The rather anodyne East Coast voice on the tape assured me that the methodology used by Dr Patricia Carrington MD was entirely non-religious.
+And clinically proven to relieve stress and lower ones blood pressure.
 Since, at that stage, I was slightly chary of religiosity in any shape, that sounded just fine.
-So I sat down in a comfy chair in my East London bedroom, turned off the phone, warned my flat mate, closed my eyes and followed the instructions.
+So I sat down in a comfy chair in my East London bedroom, turned off the phone, warned my flatmate, closed my eyes and followed the instructions.

 I meditated in churches across London, on the Tube, in galleries, even in public loos

 The fact that I noticed something turned out to be essential.
 If I’d not seen any benefit then I probably wouldn’t have done it a second time and then a third and fourth.
 As it was, I began to follow Dr Pat’s non-religious course religiously.
 I meditated – and still meditate –for 20 minutes minimum twice a day, every day.
 I’d meditate in my bedroom in the mornings and then in the evening at around 6 o’clock.
 The morning was easy to organise, just getting up a tick earlier, but the evenings required a little ingenuity.
 I’d meditate on the Tube coming home or in churches scattered across London, or in art galleries, museums, parks and even public loos if nowhere else was available.